-Sterile piperacillin sodium/tazobactam sodium (Tazocin) is an injectable antibacterial combination consisting of the semisynthetic antibiotic piperacillin sodium and the β -lactamase inhibitor tazobactam sodium for intravenous administration.
-Thus, piperacillin/tazobactam combines the properties of a broad-spectrum antibiotic and a β -lactamase inhibitor.
+TAZOCIN (sterile piperacillin sodium/tazobactam sodium) is an injectable antibacterial combination consisting of the semisynthetic antibiotic piperacillin sodium and the $\beta$ -lactamase inhibitor tazobactam sodium for intravenous administration.
+Thus, piperacillin/tazobactam combines the properties of a broad-spectrum antibiotic and a $\beta$ -lactamase inhibitor.

 Piperacillin sodium exerts bactericidal activity by inhibiting septum formation and cell wall synthesis.
-Piperacillin and other β -lactam antibiotics block the terminal transpeptidation step of cell wall peptidoglycan biosynthesis in susceptible bacteria by interacting with penicillin-binding proteins (PBPs), the bacterial enzymes that carry out this reaction.
+Piperacillin and other $\beta$ -lactam antibiotics block the terminal transpeptidation step of cell wall peptidoglycan biosynthesis in susceptible bacteria by interacting with penicillin-binding proteins (PBPs), the bacterial enzymes that carry out this reaction.
 In vitro, piperacillin is active against a variety of gram-positive and gram-negative aerobic and anaerobic bacteria.

-Piperacillin has reduced activity against bacteria harboring certain β -lactamase enzymes, which chemically inactivate piperacillin and other β -lactam antibiotics.
+Piperacillin has reduced activity against bacteria harboring certain $\beta$ -lactamase enzymes, which chemically inactivate piperacillin and other $\beta$ -lactam antibiotics.
 Tazobactam sodium, which has very little intrinsic antimicrobial activity, due to its low affinity for PBPs, can restore or enhance the activity of piperacillin against many of these resistant organisms.
-Tazobactam is a potent inhibitor of many class A β -lactamases (penicillinases, cephalosporinases and extended spectrum enzymes).
-It has variable activity against class A carbapenemases and class D β -lactamases.
-It is not active against most class C cephalosporinases and inactive against class B metallo- β -lactamases.
+Tazobactam is a potent inhibitor of many class A $\beta$ -lactamases (penicillinases, cephalosporinases and extended spectrum enzymes).
+It has variable activity against class A carbapenemases and class D $\beta$ -lactamases.
+It is not active against most class C cephalosporinases and inactive against Class B metallo- $\beta$ -lactamases.

-Two features of piperacillin/tazobactam lead to increased activity against some organisms harboring β -lactamases that, when tested as enzyme preparations, are less inhibited by tazobactam and other inhibitors: tazobactam does not induce chromosomally mediated β -lactamases at tazobactam levels achieved with the recommended dosing regimen and piperacillin is relatively refractory to the action of some β -lactamases.
+Two features of piperacillin/tazobactam lead to increased activity against some organisms harboring $\beta$ -lactamases that, when tested as enzyme preparations, are less inhibited by tazobactam and other inhibitors: tazobactam does not induce chromosomally mediated $\beta$ -lactamases at tazobactam levels achieved with the recommended dosing regimen and piperacillin is relatively refractory to the action of some $\beta$ -lactamases.

-Like other β -lactam antibiotics, piperacillin, with or without tazobactam, demonstrates time-dependent bactericidal activity against susceptible organisms.
+Like other $\beta$ -lactam antibiotics, piperacillin, with or without tazobactam, demonstrates time-dependent bactericidal activity against susceptible organisms.